 In the event you want to move your value to another type of crypto, you will need to use the classic exchange section.
 It is also through the exchange section that you make deposits.

-When compared to trading platforms such as Coinbase’s GDAX, or Bitstamp/Kraken, I feel that Poloniex is the easiest to start using.
+When compared to trading platforms such as Coinbase Pro (formely GDAX), or Bitstamp/Kraken, I feel that Poloniex is the easiest to start using.
 Once your signup is complete (this takes less than five minutes) you are ready to deposit and start trading.
 The most differentiating feature from the rest of the trading platforms, however, is the fact that Poloniex offers more risk-averse crypto holders the option of lending out their coins.

 You can get an even higher level account with a limit that exceeds $25,000.
 You apply for this level by reaching out to support.
-The deposit and withdrawal limits Poloniex offers are relatively higher than you will get from accounts on Coinbase, Kraken and Bitstamp.
+The deposit and withdrawal limits Poloniex offers are a bit higher than you will get from accounts on Coinbase, Kraken and Bitstamp.